LaurentVeyssier/Detect-and-localize-manufacturing-defects-from-images/README.md

 ![](asset/default.jpg)

 This project aims to predict surface defects on steel sheets from images.
 This computer vision technique leverages transfer learning using pretrained ResNet50 model.
 In case a default is detected, another model allows to visually show the detected defaults on the image (image segmentation).
 The second model generates a pixel-wise prediction to localize the defect on the image using a Res-U-net architecture.
+The models are developped with tensorflow Keras.

 # Project description

 The project comprizes two steps:
-- Classification model to determine whether a steel sheet has a surface default of not.
+- Training and evaluation of a classification model to determine whether a steel sheet has a surface default of not.
 The model processes pictures of manufactured steel sheets and leverages a pre-trained ResNet50 model fined tuned on the target problem using an ad-hoc training dataset.
 The parts have 4 types of defect however this first step classifies parts as faulty / non faulty.
 Determination of the defect type is performed during image segmentation coming next.
-- Image segmentation to localize the defects on the image of faulty sheets.
+- Training and testing image segmentation to localize defects on faulty sheets.
 This step uses a U-net model to predict whether each pixel of the image is part of the surface default or not.
 The output is the visualization of the defect identified by the model.
 This model is trained on an ad-hoc dataset.
 Additionally, the model predicts the type of defect between the 4 possible categories.

 Illustration of image segmentation step on defective steel sheets: